rbsantos-code/Note-Taker/README.md

 # Note-Taker

 ## Purpose
-* For this week's challenge, we as students are tasks to create an application called Note Taker that we can use to write and save notes.
+* For this week's challenge, we as students are tasked to create an application called Note Taker that we can use to write and save notes.

 ## Table of Contents
 * [Goals](#Goals)